 Journalist, creative director, producer and author, Smriti Kiran has been part of the entertainment industry for the last two decades.
 Her extensive experience in television programming took shape at multiple networks like NDTV, Star News, Star World, Star Plus, Star Movies and Zee TV.
 An avid believer in the power of narratives, she wrote the screenplay book of the record-breaking film 3 Idiots and produced the screenplay books of auteur extraordinaire Guru Dutt.
 Smriti is at present the Creative Head of a television production house, Cherry Tree Productions that produces Film Companion and as Creative Director of the Mumbai Film Festival she is committed to help build the festival into a cutting-edge entity.

-Head, International Programme
+Consultant, International Programme

 Anu Rangachar is passionate about cinema.
 Originally an engineer, she has been with the Mumbai Film Festival for the past six years and has facilitated many international collaborations for the festival.
 Before the Mumbai Film Festival, she went to a film school in NYC, worked with Rituparno Ghosh on two of his films and Ashim Ahluwalia's Miss Lovely.
 She is working with Dev Benegal and Sooni Taraporevala, helping them with international co-productions and is the India advisor for Cinelicious Pics, LA.
 At the festival, she has done international collaborations and was responsible for instituting the "restored-classics" section.